Blaine Robison, M.A.

-by: Grk. en, prep. a trial: Grk. dokimē can denote process, "testing, trial" or outcome, "approval."
+by: Grk. en, prep. testing: Grk. dokimē can denote process, "testing, trial" or outcome, "approval."
 The former applies here.
 In the LXX of this verse dokimē translates the Heb. verb bachan (SH-974), to examine or try.
 The Hebrew verb is generally used of God testing persons, but is used twice of individuals testing or tempting God (also Mal 3:10, 15).
 Indeed God says in the Torah that Israel tested (Heb. nasah) Him ten times (Num 14:22).
 The Sages understood the ten tests to include incidents before and after the crossing of the Red Sea.

 "It was taught: R. Judah said, With ten trials did our forefathers try the Holy One, blessed be He: two at the sea, two because of water, two because of manna, two because of the quails, one in connection with the golden calf, and one in the wilderness of Paran."
 (Arachin 15a)

 The fact that David specifies the testing in the wilderness, does not exclude the wilderness of eastern Egypt (Ex 14:3).
 The ten incidents in which Israelites tested God may be identified as,

 ● Grumbling before crossing the Red Sea (Ex 14:10-12; Ps 106:7).

 ● Grumbling at Marah (Massah) about lack of potable water (Ex 15:23-24; Deut 6:16; 9:22; Ps 95:8).